binarycamper/ft_transcendence/README.md

 ```
 • The user should be able to invite other users to play a Pong game through the chat interface.
-• The user should be able to access other players profiles through the chat interface.
         =    database: PostgreSQL
-    x    =    passwords in database must be hashed
         =    protect against SQL injections
         =    server-side validation for forms and any user input
-    x    =    login using OAuth system of 42 intranet <-------------- !!!
-Einige Cookies verwenden das empfohlene "SameSite"-Attribut inkorrekt.
-2!!! try fix error when get authtoken from 42api
-    x    =    two-factor authentication -------> button
 ```

 ## rmeuth